warpdotdev/docs/getting-started/using-warp-with-shells.md

 #### Step 2: Switch to Fish as the default shell

 Once you’ve installed Fish on your computer, you can set it as your default shell, so Warp would use it every time a new tab, pane, or window is opened.
-To do that, you need to run two commands, depending on how you installed Fish -
+You can either make Fish the default shell for just Warp, from the session settings (`Settings > Features`, then `Session`), or for your user account.
+To change your account's default shell, you need to run two commands, depending on how you installed Fish -

 **If you used Homebrew to install Fish on a Mac with an Intel Processor**, type the following two commands in Warp: